 Electric trucks are seen as both ecological and economical solutions.
 They aim to significantly reduce greenhouse gas emissions and noise pollution associated with freight transport.
-But let's take a closer look at the advantages and challenges associated with these vehicles, particularly for professional fleets.
+But let's take a closer look at the advantages and challenges associated with these vehicles, particularly for logistics and transport fleets.
 What is their range?
 How do they recharge?
 What options are available on the market, and at what price?
 Here's a comprehensive overview of electric trucks and their charging stations.

 The emergence of electric trucks: a turning point for the industry